Brandy: Culinary uses

 Brandy is a common deglazing liquid used in making pan sauces for steak and other meat.
 It creates a more intense flavour in some soups, notably onion soup.

 In English Christmas cooking, brandy is a common flavouring in traditional foods such as Christmas cake, brandy butter, and Christmas pudding.
 It is also commonly used in drinks such as mulled wine and eggnog, drunk during the festive season.

 Brandy is used to flambé dishes such as crêpe Suzette and cherries jubilee while serving.
 Brandy is traditionally poured over a Christmas pudding and set alight before serving.
 The use of flambé can retain as much as 75% of the alcohol in the brandy.

-Historic medical uses
+Historical medical uses

 In the 19th century, brandy was often used as medical treatment due to its alleged "stimulating" qualities.
 It was also used by many European explorers of tropical Africa, who suggested that regular, moderate doses of brandy might help a traveller to cope with fever, depression, and stress.
 These views fell out of favour in the late nineteenth and early twentieth century, with suggestions that people were using brandy's "medical" qualities as an excuse for social drinking.

 Terminology and legal definitions

-The term brandy is a shortening of the archaic English brandewine or brandywine, which was derived from the Dutch word brandewijn, itself derived from gebrande wijn, which literally means "burned wine".
+The term brandy is a shortening of the archaic English brandewine or brandywine, which was derived from the Dutch word brandewijn, itself derived from gebrande wijn, which literally means "burned wine" and whose cognates include brännvin and brennivín.
 In Germany, the term Branntwein refers to any distilled spirits, while Weinbrand refers specifically to distilled wine from grapes.